mintpepper95/KnowledgeIsPower/Javascript/Atlassian HTML.md

 [1, {}, 3].toString() // '1,[object Object],3'

-{} + 'hello' // NaN, since {} is at start, it's seen as an empty code block, which is nothing, so essentially + 'hello', which is NaN
+// if at start, empty, if after, treated as string '[object Object]' {} + 'hello' // NaN, since {} is at start, it's seen as an empty code block, which is nothing, so essentially + 'hello', which is NaN

++ 'hello' // NaN
++'hello' // NaN
+++'hello' // NaN
 ```